scalameta/metals/docs/editors/tree-view-protocol.md

 ### `metals/treeViewParent`

 The tree view parent is sent from the client to the server to obtain the parent node of a child node.
+The `metals/treeViewParent` endpoint is required to support `metals/treeViewReveal`.

 _Request_: